Australian Manufacturing Workers Union

-The Australian Manufacturing Workers Union (AMWU), officially registered as the Automotive, Food, Metals, Engineering, Printing, and Kindred Industries Union, is an Australian trade union.
+The Australian Manufacturing Workers Union (AMWU), officially registered as the Automotive, Food, Metals, Engineering, Printing, and Kindred Industries Union, is the oldest trade union in Australia established in 1852 as a branch of the Amalgamated Society of Engineers.
 The AMWU represents a broad range of workers in the manufacturing and industrial sectors, and is affiliated with the Australian Council of Trade Unions as well as the Australian Labor Party.

 The AMWU is federally organised into six state branches.
 Members in the Australian Capital Territory are covered under the New South Wales branch, while members in the Northern Territory are covered under the Queensland branch.
 Each state branch has its own sub-committee, and there is also an executive committee at the national level.